 The future is bright for steam on other fronts as well.
 In the search for alternative automobile fuel systems, some scientists continue to pursue the 15th century dream of a car driven on steam power.

-To learn more about steam engines, steampunk and other steamy topics, look over the links on the next page.
+To learn more about steam engines, steampunk and other steamy topics, look over the links below.